 Before learning about species appropriate nutrition for my dogs, I used to be so proud when I'd buy those expensive 'premium' dog foods for them, thinking I was doing the very best for them that I could.
 Even when I was feeding them a high dollar pet food, I was rudely awakened when my dogs began exhibiting nasty ear discharge, skin and coat issues, dietary imbalances and an assortment of other health problems that the vet couldn't identify, rather just chalking it up to allergies, or labeling things as 'idiopathic,' meaning they really haven't any idea what caused it.
 The proof is in the pudding, as they say, and once my eyes were opened and I began feeding a raw, species appropriate diet to my dogs, amazingly, all of a sudden they no longer required dental cleanings, nor did they have skin and ear issues or dull coats, and those mystery digestive imbalances magically vanished.
 It wasn't actually magic though, just their bodies being nourished as nature intends, and in the process, saving my sweet dogs a lot of unnecessary misery.

-After seeing what just changing my dogs' diet did for them, I became interested in natural healing and nutrition for animals, wanting to help others learn what I have so that their pets won't have to suffer needlessly as mine once did.
+After seeing what just changing their diet did for my dogs, I became interested in natural healing and nutrition for animals, wanting to help others learn what I have so that their pets won't have to suffer needlessly as mine once did.
 I began searching for somewhere to train to become a carnivore health and nutrition coach and found The American Council of Animal Naturopathy, where I trained in carnivore nutrition, as well as Small Animal Naturopathy.
 My training allows me to offer clients a truly holistic, whole animal approach to health.

 You can view a listing of my credentials here.